 In conversation, people use the terms “discrimination,” “harassment,” and “retaliation” interchangeably to mean unfair and possibly illegal treatment at work.
 But each of these terms has a distinct legal meaning.
 If you’re talking to an employment lawyer, or even asserting your rights at work on your own, it is useful to understand what these terms mean.

 Discrimination is when you suffered adverse employment actions due to your membership of a protected class, such as race, gender, national origin, age, etc. Harassment is mistreatment based on a protected class to the point of a hostile work environment.
 Retaliation is when your boss punishes you at work for engaging in a protected activity.

-For example, if a woman was fired because of her race, this would be a discrimination case.
-But if the woman was verbally abused and called offensive names repeatedly, this would be harassment.
-If the woman went on to report a claim of harassment or discrimination and was fired, this is considered retaliation.
+For example, if a woman was fired because of her race, this is discrimination.
+But if the woman was verbally abused and called offensive names repeatedly, this is harassment.
+If the woman went on to report a claim of harassment or discrimination and was fired, this is retaliation.

 What is Discrimination?

 Discrimination happens when your employer takes an adverse employment action against you because of your membership in a protected class.

 Easy enough, right?
 There’s a little more to it.

 An adverse employment action is basically an employment action with a concrete and negative effect on your employment.

 - Being denied a job